Ross-Can/rock-paper-scissors/README.md

 1. Choose rock paper or scissors.
 2. If your weapon of choice is stronger than the computers randomly picked choice YOU WIN.
 3. The goal is to be a round winner 3 out of 5 times.
-4. Can you up to the challenge? ......you are, trust me.
+4. Are you up to the challenge? ......you are, trust me.

 <hr>